Psychology 3 - Personality Dynamics and Development » Spring 2019 » Exam 3

 Individuals with amnesia are ________ which suggests that accurate self-knowledge ________ memories for specific life events.

-A. are able to provide accurate self-reports; exists separately from
+unable to provide accurate self-reports; exists separately from

-B. unable to provide accurate self-reports; depends on
+are able to provide accurate self-reports; depends on

-D. unable to provide accurate self-reports; exists separately from
+unable to provide accurate self-reports; depends on

 Question #5